CopilotKit/demo-campaign-manager/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+### 4. Use the Copilot
+Create a new campaign, or edit an existing campaign, and use the Copilot assitant to configure the form without requiring domain knowledge.

 ## Zoom in on the CopilotKit code
   1. Search for `useMakeCopilotReadable` to see where frontend application information is being made accessible to the Copilot engine